Frequently Asked Questions

 Q. What if I have to miss a part of the program for a pre-planned vacation, emergency or other situation?

 A. We understand that other commitments may arise during the course of the Institute's year-long program, and we will do our best to work with individuals when we are notified of such situations.
 If course work cannot be made up, participants will receive an adjusted number of CEUs based on actual course material covered.
 The only exception to this is the Residencies, which are mandatory and cannot be made up.
-All participants must participate in all three residencies in October, April and the following October to graduate from this program.
+All participants must participate in all three residencies in November, April and the following October to graduate from this program.

 A. We accept board licensed professionals within the mental health field to go through this program.
 Examples of qualified candidates include: clinical social workers, educational counselors, marriage and family therapists, mental health counselors, pastoral counselors, psychiatrists and psychologists.